serinko/gizmo/tutorials/ssh_git_101.md

 ```sh
 git clone git@github.com:serinko/gizmo.git
 ```
-- Now you can open any file from that repostiry directly in your computer and edit the files
+- Now you can open any file from that repository directly in your computer and edit the files

 ### Configure git